LibraryCarpentry/library-python/_episodes/07-putting-it-all-together.md

 ~~~
 {: .source}

-From earlier episodes we know that this file contains a number of columns, not all of them might be useful to us.
-We now need to create a DataFrame that includes only the the data we need to use.
+From earlier episodes we know that this file contains a number of columns but not all of them might be useful to us.
+We now need to import the data and create a DataFrame that includes only the the data we need to use.

 For these exercises, we need to import just:

-Title, Authors, Subject, Citation, LanguageId, First\_Author, Citation\_Count, Day, Month, Year
+**Title, Authors, Subject, Citation, LanguageId, First\_Author, Citation\_Count, Day, Month, Year**

+For example, to import just `Title` and `Authors`:

 ~~~
-Note on discrete field imports
+pd.read_csv("articles.csv", usecols=['Title', 'Authors'])
 ~~~
 {: .source}